 Maca also has a high concentration of histidine, which aids in orgasm and ejaculation.

-The important thing is to talk with your doctor about your testosterone and estrogen hormone levels, get tested and determine what options would be best for you.
+The important thing is to talk with your doctor about your testosterone and estrogen hormone levels, get tested and determine what options would be best for you and your overall health!

 [i] Moffat SD.
 Effects of testosterone on cognitive and brain aging in elderly men.
 Ann NY Acad Sci.
 2005 Dec;1055:80-90